-Negotiation is a means of conflict resolution when the parties wish to maintain or continue the exchange relationship.
-The negotiation exists because there is a conflict, so that the parties intend to resolve it so that the negotiated solution is satisfactory for both.
-The elements that define the negotiation are:
+Negotiation is a means of conflict resolution when both parties wish to maintain or continue the exchange relationship.
+Negotiation exists because a conflict exists, a conflict that both parties seek a satisfactory resolution.
+Elements that define negotiation are:

-– It is a motivationally contradictory relationship.
-People and organizations have conflicting interests that it is difficult to conjugate.
-The dichotomy between the satisfaction of one’s own interests and the realization of concessions makes negotiation a complex social situation.
+– A motivationally contradictory relationship.
+People and organizations have opposing interests that are difficult to marry.
+The dichotomy between satisfying one’s own interests and making concessions, makes negotiation a complex social situation.

-– Conflict and negotiation are mediated by power relations.
+– Conflict and negotiation are mediated by power relationships.

 - Power is relational.
 When we talk about power we do not do it in general, but in relation to the power that some people, groups or institutions have with respect to others and in certain situations.
 The power of each of the elements in dispute can grow or decrease throughout the negotiating interaction.